 Specifically, in the sex addiction field where people are actually recognizing trauma and there are therapists that have moved away from the co-sex addiction model and do use the trauma model for partners.
 I think still there is a tendency to view the trauma as coming from finding out about the secret sexual life, which definitely does cause a lot of PTSD.

-Discovery, disclosure will often cause huge amount of trauma symptoms.
+When abusers start to tell the truth, it can be very traumatizing for victims.
 I think some professionals are focused more on that injury and that event and that experience as causing trauma.
 I don’t know if we’ve really expanded beyond that and really recognized that all the patterns of lying and deception and blaming and gaslighting also cause trauma symptoms.
 I think that’s where the field needs to go and over time I think that will be more clearly understood.
-Even among trauma professionals in the sex addiction field the focus right now tends to be on discovery and disclosure as being traumatic and kind of a very simple, reductionistic view at this point.
+Even among trauma professionals in the sex addiction field the focus right now tends to be on discovery as being traumatic and kind of a very simple, reductionistic view at this point.

 Anne: Yeah, totally.